tweag/python-monorepo-example/2019-03-14-capability-free-monad.md

 This may look like a familiar style of structuring effect, it is, for instance the style [advertised by Éric Torreborre in a recent blog post][torreborre-capabilities-as-records].
-It's not really so much an alternative to free monads as a slightly more liberal version of free monads (remember: we have dropped a restriction along the way, so that we can have exception-handler effects).
+It's not really so much an alternative to free monads as a (slightly more liberal) alternate presentation of free monads (remember: we have dropped a restriction along the way, so that we can have exception-handler effects).

 Personally, I find it rather tiresome to explicitly carry around the capabilities (the `Ops` thing) at every function call.
 I'd rather keep